 You would think that a female chiropractor has sprung from the author’s imagination.
 But Durie’s story is loosely based on the life of Sally Mapp, a female bonesetter who earned her living in London during the 18th century.

 There are so many different plot lines in this book: rurie bonesetter’s dream, Lucinda’s career as a stage actress, Ellen’s cake shop, Durie’s visits to the menagerie of the Tower and The Foundling Hospital where Lucinda’s baby ends up.
 18th century London really comes alive.

 I now urgently need to read Quinn’s first book ‘The smallest men’ and look forward to whatever she will write next.

-Thanks to Michael Ward for a copy of his book in return for my honest opinion.
+Thanks to Netgalley and the publisher for a copy of this book in return for my honest opinion.

 This is book 7/20 for ‘20 books of summer‘.